 Membrane Stripping

 Also known as a cervical sweep, membrane stripping is a procedure in which your practitioner uses a gloved finger to separate the amniotic sac from the cervix.
 This process increases production of prostaglandins, which helps induce labor.
-Membrane stripping does not require medication, and it can help some women avoid a c-section or Pitocin.
+Membrane stripping does not require medication, and it can help some folks avoid a c-section or Pitocin.
 That said, it can be pretty uncomfortable.
 Discuss the pros and cons with your practitioner if you’re interested.

 Final Thoughts on Natural Ways to Induce Labor